-Brantford City Soccer Club, 160 Charing Cross Street, Brantford, ON N3R 2J4
+Brantford City Soccer Club, 566C West Street, Brantford, ON N3R 6M7

-Letters must be postmarked or stamped received following the date guidelines explained below.
-Refund requests may also be sent by email to email@example.com.
-All refund requests must state the player’s name, mailing address, date of birth & phone number.
+All refund requests must state the player’s name, mailing address, date of birth, and phone number.

 Any NSF cheque will be assessed a $25.00 administrative fee.

-- Once the season has started* – there will be no refund, except for medical reasons (Doctor’s note is required) A refund will then be given less a $25 administration fee (Applies to Fall Indoor 2023).
+After September 11th 2023 – there will be no refund, except for medical reasons (Doctor’s note is required).
+A refund will then be given less a $25 administration fee (Applies to Fall Indoor 2023).

-- Schedules are subject to change without notice.
-If schedules do change, refunds will not be granted Player Requests
+Schedules are subject to change without notice.
+If schedules do change, refunds will not be granted

 PLAYERS MAY MAKE ONE RECIPROCAL REQUEST, and BOTH PLAYERS MUST REQUEST ONE ANOTHER.
 Although you MAY HAVE requested for your child to be placed on the same team as another child, we cannot guarantee that this request will be accommodated.
-REFUNDS WILL NOT BE GRANTED IF REQUEST IS NOT GRANTED.
+REFUNDS WILL NOT BE GRANTEDIF REQUEST IS NOT GRANTED.